mxcl/Path.swift/README.md

 # Rules & Caveats

-Paths are just string representations, there *might not* be a real file there.
+Paths are just (normalized) string representations, there *might not* be a real file there.

 ```swift
 Path.home/"b"      // => /Users/mxcl/b